tmk/tmk_keyboard/keyboard/s60-x/README.md

     $ make KEYMAP=[custom|poker|poker_set|poker_bit|plain|hasu|spacefn|hhkb|<name>]

-File S60-X_lufa.hex.old is a testing firmware to confirm that all possible switch positions are working on the PCB.
+File [S60-X_pre-built_firmwares.zip](S60-X_pre-built_firmwares.zip) contains all keymaps available.
+The only tested firmware is custom, as it is a testing firmware to confirm that all possible switch positions are working on the PCB.
 It has the layout shown on [keymap_custom.c](keymap_custom.c).

 ### 0  Initial explanations